knav33n/knav33n/README.md

 I am a Javascript Developer( React | Node ) keen on hopping into Devops
 ----------------------------------------------------------------

+A passionate generalist with over 6 years of experience developing web applications.
+My strongest skill has been Javascript and I have had the opportunity to work on many web applications, which were front-end heavy and were built using React JS.

 * 🌍  I'm based in Bengaluru
 * 🖥️  See my portfolio at [naveenkumar.dev](http://naveenkumar.dev)
 * ✉️  You can contact me at [nnav33nk@gmail.com](mailto:nnav33nk@gmail.com)